 What I didn’t know was that the Camplite was a very valuable and hard to find asset (once it did offgas), while tiny houses, even though it was great for me from the get-go, are built very poorly and will almost certainly mold up fast if not built right.

-I made the common mistake of building too soon, building without building science knowledge (only building for MCS), and selling a rare to find trailer.
+I made the common mistake of building too soon, building without building science knowledge (only building for MCS), and selling a rare trailer.

 Then I made one of the biggest mistakes I see folks make in the early stages of mold avoidance – BnB hopping.